 Trader Joe’s Cookie Butter.
 Have you heard of it?
 Cookies in spreadable form…!

+Let’s talk homemade granola bars.
+They’re quick, easy, and eating one always makes you feel good!
 It’s taken me some time to find the perfect granola bar recipe.
 And I think finally I’ve got it.
-Chewy, soft, wholesome, and healthy.
-Not to mention, so easy – they take less than 30 minutes to whip up!
-That’s my kind of recipe.
-And they taste just like chewy oatmeal chocolate chip cookies.
+Chewy, soft, and wholesome.
+Not to mention– so easy!
+These taste just like chewy oatmeal chocolate chip cookies.
 Snacktime just got a whole lot sweeter.

 Chocolate chip cookie granola bars are chewy, soft, wholesome, and healthy!